dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 This is an extremely powerful idea and especially useful when one is facing with hard to reproduce bugs (e.g race conditions).
 **Don't write tests, generate them. **
 He also told the story of how he found a number of concurrency issues in dets in a matter mintues which others failed to fix over a year.

+## Love Flexible Scope
+### by Gojko Adzic

+Next up was Gojko Adzic to talk about how to get the real benefits from agile with flexible scope.
+Of course flexible scope without a bigger picture/vision can be dangerous.
+(As the builders lof Vasa in 1626 learnt the hard way).

+I heard about second system syndrome for the first time: using a new, once successfully applied technology for the second time you become overconfident and likely screw it up.

+Another idea from Gojko's talk is that linear plans never work.
+Just think of all the unpredictable dimensions of locality, time and human factors.
+In most cases you have a linear backlog of stories or a roadmap looking more like a single road.
+Build hierarchical backlog instead.
+Think like you're building  a GPS which allows you to replan quickly.

+He also covered the Palchinsky principles from Tim Harford's book: Adapt.

+* variation - plan to learn
+* survivability - don't kill the company
+* selection - plan to discard mistakes

+Each roadmap should have these properties represented somehow.

+He also mentioned [impactmapping.org](http://impactmapping.org/) as a great resource.

 ## Adjusting your architecture to continuous delivery
 ### by Rachel Laycock